syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-DataSource.md

 ---
 layout: post
 title: Add DataSource | ReportDesigner | wpf | Syncfusion
-description: add datasource
+description: Learn here about add datasource in Syncfusion Essential Studio WPF ReportDesigner control, its elements and more.
 platform: wpf
 control: Report Designer
 documentation: ug
 ---

-# Add DataSource
+# Add DataSource in WPF ReportDesigner Control

 This feature allows you to add a DataSource to the Report Designer.
 It binds the database from the server.
 The following steps are used to add the DataSource to the Report Designer.